|

 Scottish craft brewer BrewDog announces B Corp certification

 Scottish craft brewer BrewDog is the latest company to achieve B Corp certification, highlighting the company's dedication to upholding social, governance and environmental standards.
 BrewDog is now offsetting more emissions than it generates across Scope 1, Scope 2 and upstream Scope 3 sources.
 The brewer has made a commitment to remove twice as much carbon from the air each year as it emits, starting from August 2020.
 The company is also planning to plant more than one million trees by 2022.
-The B Corp certification is popular marker of purpose-led brands, with applying companies required to complete an in-depth assessment of their governance, worker treatment, community sustainability and environmental impact.
+The B Corp certification is a popular marker of purpose-led brands, with applying companies required to complete an in-depth assessment of their governance, worker treatment, community sustainability and environmental impact.
 (Edie)

 COMMENTS